Fleet & DOT Compliance Guide

 Introduction

 Most violations happen because drivers don't know what inspectors check.
 From fire extinguishers to DOT numbers, we'll walk through each requirement.
+For vehicle-specific extinguisher sizing and product recommendations, see our DOT fire extinguisher buying guide.

 Quick Compliance Checklist